 This natural ingredient is beneficial for humans but not suitable for birds.
 Even the highest quality, organic honey can harbor bacteria and grow mold, which will be fatal to backyard beautiful wild birds.
 So, Avoid honey to use any bird food product.

-A small quantity of pesticides, herbicides, or other potentially toxic chemicals can harm your backyard birds.
+A small number of pesticides, herbicides, or other potentially toxic chemicals can harm your backyard birds.
 So, Don’t provide any fruit or seed that contains those poisonous chemicals.
-But if you want to offer them fruit fast, wash it before provide it into the feeder.
+But if you want to offer them fruit fast, wash it before providing it into the feeder.

 Birds can enhance your backyard’s beauty by their appearance.
 So, You need to give them a warm invitation by providing the best quality food.
 But In your food list, you need to avoid a few types of foods that hamper birds’ health.
 So, I hope you have gathered enough information about What Not To Feed Wild Birds.